-Visit this firefly spawning ground to get a chance to see fireflies in their natural habitat at Osawa no Sato in Mitaka.
+Visit Osawa no Sato in Mitaka for a chance to see fireflies in their natural habitat.
 Floating on top of the flooded rice fields are cabbage leaves, which serve as food for the firefly larvae.
 This encourages the newly-formed fireflies to stay in the area longer, as their mating season begins, they signal to one another using an orchestra of lights.
 Take a stroll down the boardwalk through tall grass and be mesmerized by the dancing illuminations.
 Mid-June is the best time to see the fireflies.
 The small insects make their nightly appearance from around 19:00 to 21:00.
 The park asks that guests please not use flashlights, strobe lights, or flash photography while looking for fireflies.

 Follow the fireflies to this secluded part of Tokyo.
 At Iwakura Hot Spring, Ome, you'll feel as though you’ve been transported back to a simpler time.
 After you're done soaking in the onsen (hot spring), wander the Nariki River on a self-guided tour or an event to see fireflies in June.
 Enjoy the area's lush green forest and go on a mystical adventure with the fireflies.

 Appreciate the silence of dusk as you walk along Yozawa River near Akigawa Valley and Seon-no-Yu, with the fireflies flying around you.
 Stroll from Tokuun-in Temple, a serene village temple, and discover your peace of mind and inner Zen.
 The banks of the Yozawa River are another popular option for firefly-watching in Akigawa Valley.
 The river is cleaned by locals and the pure, flowing waters draw fireflies to it.
 Take a summer walk along the cobblestone path next to the river and watch as the insects dart over the surface of the waters.
 The best time to see the fireflies in this area is from 20:00 to 21:00.
 You will love the quiet serenity of Akigawa Valley and its fireflies.